- Home

 Type Insights

-Descriptive analysis held the largest market share of 45.9% in 2024.
+The descriptive analysis segment led the market with the largest revenue share of 45.4% in 2025.
 Descriptive analytics has been widely used during the pandemic to study historical data and patient histories to study the spread of the virus, which has been a key factor driving growth in this segment.
 Descriptive analytics has proved to be a valuable tool for understanding what happened by accessing historical data and turning it into actionable insights.
 In addition, hospitals are using it to monitor the performance of insurance claims by detecting irregularities and errors in the claims.
 Many organizations are using descriptive analysis tools to increase market growth potential.

-Predictive analysis is anticipated to be the fastest-growing analytics type segment over the forecast period since it uses datasets created by descriptive analytics to analyze data for actionable future insights.
+The predictive analysis segment is anticipated to grow at a significant CAGR during the forecast period, as it uses datasets generated by descriptive analytics to derive actionable insights for the future.
 More and more companies are launching purpose-built solutions that embed risk stratification, propensity scoring, and next-best-action capabilities into clinical, payer, and consumer engagement workflows.
 For instance, in May 2024, mPulse announced the launch of its integrated predictive analytics and omnichannel engagement solution, marking a new category in digital health by enabling personalized digital interventions aligned with AI-powered predictive models.

 Component Insights